7 Google Ads Tips to Further Optimise Your Campaign

 1. Putting Search and Display in the same campaign

-Too many AdWords newcomers combine Search and Display networks in the same campaign.
+Too many Ads newcomers combine Search and Display networks in the same campaign.
 This is a big mistake.
 Search and Display are completely different entities, with different methods of selecting keywords, setting bids and writing ads.
 Make sure that you keep Search and Display apart, with separate campaigns for each.

 2. Just relying on Broad Match